Last Updated on December 13, 2022 by Rei Garnet

 That’s why it’s important to prevent your rabbit from getting lonely.
-You’re in luck though, rabbits are simple creatures.
-All you have to do to prevent loneliness is to provide them a companion, food, adequate exercise, and some form of enrichment like toys.
+You’re in luck, though; rabbits are simple creatures.
+All you have to do to prevent loneliness is to provide them with a companion, food, adequate exercise, and some form of enrichment like toys.

 Now that I’ve given you the gist of the article, read on as I explain in more detail why rabbits can die of loneliness:

 How to know if your rabbit is lonely?

 The first step in preventing your rabbits from getting lonely is to know its symptoms:

 - Withdrawn.
 Rabbits that are lonely will refuse to bond with their owners.

 - Destructive.
 Rabbits that are lonely would likely show destructive behaviors like biting, kicking, and spraying.

 - Attention seeking.
 Because rabbits are social creatures, their first instinct when they’re lonely is to bond or interact with their peers.
 Attention-seeking behaviors could be in the form of nudging or softly biting their owners.

 - Hyperactivity.
 Hyperactivity could also be a symptom of loneliness in rabbits.
 A lonely rabbit would show signs of frustration due to its current condition.
 This in turn could lead to hyperactive behaviors like running around, biting, and other destructive behaviors.

 - Loss of appetite.
 The most dangerous symptom of loneliness in rabbits is the loss of appetite.
 A rabbit that’s not eating would eventually lead to GI stasis.
 Bring your rabbit to a veterinarian if you notice that it’s not eating properly.